 Weaning with less fuss

-- Cut back slowly: If Baby is still nursing multiple times a day, going cold turkey will be especially difficult for her.
-Gradually eliminating sessions over a period of time can give her a chance to get used to the idea of getting more of her nutrition from other sources.
+- Cut back slowly: If Baby is still nursing multiple times a day, going cold turkey will be especially difficult for them.
+Gradually eliminating sessions over a period of time can give them a chance to get used to the idea of getting more of their nutrition from other sources.
 Typically, toddlers get accustomed to a nursing schedule, so offering a distraction during that time of day instead may be helpful, or just a tasty snack or meal of a different kind.

-- Don’t offer the breast: Asking her if she would like to nurse may result in a resounding yes, but without prompting, you may be surprised by how true “out of sight, out of mind” can be.
+- Don’t offer the breast: Asking them if they would like to nurse may result in a resounding yes, but without prompting, you may be surprised by how true “out of sight, out of mind” can be.
 Instead of offering, wait until Baby comes to you for a while.

 - Consider sleeping arrangements: If Baby sleeps in your room, or even in your bed, you may still be offering nighttime feedings.
 Toddlers do not have the same need as newborns and infants to nurse during the night, so if you’re ready to start winding down on nursing, it may be time to consider a new sleeping arrangement if your toddler is still rolling over and looking to comfort nurse back to sleep.

 As with any transition, weaning can be challenging, especially since it’s often a source of comfort for babies and toddlers.
 Still, the breastfeeding relationship is only successful if both people involved feel comfortable doing it, so it’s important to take your own feelings into account as well.
-Again, many families find that the best and easiest way to wean is to do so gradually; if your toddler seems to be having trouble with weaning, it may be moving too quickly for her.
-Set aside special time to snuggle, read, and be close to her so she doesn’t feel like weaning means losing her connection to you.
+Again, many families find that the best and easiest way to wean is to do so gradually; if your toddler seems to be having trouble with weaning, it may be moving too quickly for them.
+Set aside special time to snuggle, read, and be close to them so they doesn’t feel like weaning means losing their connection to you.
 Weaning can be emotional for both sides, but following these steps will be gentle and effective.
 Kudos for making it this far!